 Romantic relationships can be demanding.
 They require a great deal of time and energy.
-Dating while getting your recovery started can find you putting your focus on another person when you’re still not quite ready to take care of yourself properly.
+Dating while getting your recovery started prematurely shifts your focus to another person when you still need time to care for yourself properly.

 2: Dating can contribute to a risk of relapse in early sobriety.

 Even harmonious relationships have a level of stress that can distract someone from the work of recovery.
 New relationships bring with them a sense of uncertainty at the beginning that can cause stress, too.
 These stressors in any relationship must be managed, and a person early in recovery may not yet have the tools to manage them.

 Other factors besides stress can cause relapse.
 It may come from an inability to focus on developing positive character traits or establishing healthy boundaries.
 The person you’re involved with may not be in a healthy place in their life as dating began.
 A major life change could occur for one or both of you.

 As you still need to focus on your sober goals, such as learning to be selfless and service-focused, volatile circumstances can lead you back to drinking or drug use to cope.

 3: Dating can be a way to repurpose addictive behaviors by becoming consumed with a new person instead of a drug.